-The late filing penalty is $50.00 or 15% of the taxes due, whichever is less.
+Failure to file a declaration by the deadline will result in a fee of $50.00 or 15% of the taxes due, whichever is less.
 If the owner of taxable business personal property fails to file a schedule, state law dictates that the property valuation be based on the best information available.
 A best information available (BIA) value is calculated from aggregated asset lists provided by similar businesses.

-The owner or agent on the account may protest up to the June 30th deadline.
-Protests must be received or postmarked no later than June 30th.
+The owner or agent on the account may appeal up to the June 30th deadline.
+Appeals must be received or postmarked no later than June 30th.